Zerodya/disishot/README.md

-# TAOD - Temp Alert Over Discord
+# Dis is hot!
-**A bash script that sends you a Discord notification whenever your server is running too hot.**
+**A simple bash script that sends you a Discord notification whenever your server is running too hot.**

-Works by using `xsensors` to check the temperature and [Discord Webhooks](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) to send  the notification.
-Should be used with `cron` to periodically check if the temperature is too high.
+[`disishot.sh`](https://github.com/Zerodya/disishot/blob/main/disishot.sh) works by using `xsensors` to check the temperature and [Discord Webhooks](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) to send  the notification.
+To be used with `cron` to periodically check if the temperature is too high.

+The variant [`disisfine.sh`](https://github.com/Zerodya/disishot/blob/main/disisfine.sh) works just the same but it sends a notification about the current temperature regardless of how hot the server is.
+Its intended use is to be able to quickly check the temperature at a glance so you better mute its Discord channel.

 ## Dependencies
 - xsensors